p07r0457/CPPGM-StarterKit/README.md

 Convert any `universal-character-names` (escape sequences `\uXXXX` and `\UXXXXXXXX`) into their unicode code point.

-The nine three-character trigraphs sequences should be replaced using their single-character equivilants:
+The nine three-character trigraphs sequences should be replaced using their single-character equivalents:

     ??=  -->  #
     ??/  -->  \